Our Engaging Curriculum

 4. Express - showcasing the learning via an end product

-Curriculum Contexts for Key Stage 1 ELP
+Curriculum Contexts for Kingfishers ELP Classroom

 Surface to Deep Skills Development